mstoodle/jcon2024_workshop/Workshop_SharedCache/README.md

 that section, explains the commands you'll be using, and discusses the results you'll measure.

-These instruction all assume you are using 'podman', but if you're using Docker just replace every use of 'podman' with 'docker' and everything should otherwise just work.

 We hope you enjoy going through this workshop!